-2.5.3 Bituminous binders
+2.5.2 Bituminous binders

-2.5.3.1 Bitumen
+2.5.2.1 Bitumen

-A default cradle to gate CO_2e figure for bitumen is provided in the default data in Appendix D5.
+A default cradle to gate CO2e figure for bitumen is provided in the default data in Appendix D5.

-2.5.3.2 Polymer modified bitumen (PMB) types
+2.5.2.2 Polymer modified bitumen (PMB) types

-A default cradle to gate CO_2e figure for PMB is provided in the default data in Appendix D. It is assumed that the polymer blending plant is located within the refinery.
-Any additional transport between the two locations should be accounted for in accordance with Section 2.9.
+A default cradle to gate CO2e figure for PMB is provided in the default data in Appendix D. It is assumed that the polymer blending plant is located within the refinery.
+Any additional transport between the two locations must be accounted for in accordance with Section 2.9.

-$^{^{5}}$ The cradle to gate CO2e of bitumen is calculated in the same way as for other materials.
+$^{^{5}}$ The cradle to gate $CO{2}e$ of bitumen is calculated in the same way as for other materials.
 Any 'inherent' potential energy which would be released if bitumen were used for a fuel is not included as this is not derived from nor released in the life cycle of highways.

-2.5.3.3 Bitumen emulsions
+2.5.2.3 Bitumen emulsions

 Default cradle to gate CO_2e figures for bitumen emulsion and PMB emulsion are provided in the default data in Appendix D. It is assumed that the emulsion mill is located within the refinery.
-Any additional transport between the two locations should be accounted for in accordance with Section 2.9.
+Any additional transport between the two locations must be accounted for in accordance with Section 2.9.

-2.5.3.4 Natural bitumen
+2.5.2.4 Natural bitumen

-A default cradle to gate CO_2e figure for natural bitumen is provided in the default data in Appendix D.
+A default cradle to gate CO_2 e figure for natural bitumen will be provided in the default data in Appendix D when an appropriate figure becomes available.

-2.5.4 Cementitious materials
+2.5.3 Cementitious materials

-Default cradle to gate CO_2e figures for cementitious materials are provided in the default data in Appendix D.
+Default cradle to gate CO2e figures for cementitious materials are provided in the default data in Appendix D.

-2.5.5 Hydrated lime
+2.5.4 Hydrated lime

-A default cradle to gate CO_2e figure for hydrated lime is provided in the default data in Appendix D.
+A default cradle to gate CO2e figure for hydrated lime is provided in the default data in Appendix D.

-2.5.6 Other constituent materials
+2.5.5 Other constituent materials

-Default cradle to gate CO_2e figures are provided for fibres, waxes, adhesion agents, fluxes, pigments and water in Appendix D.
+Default cradle to gate CO2e figures are provided for fibres, waxes, adhesion agents, fluxes, pigments and water in Appendix D, where appropriate figures are available.